zyw229/blog/blog/content/posts/macro003.md

 ![Fig4](https://raw.githubusercontent.com/zyw229/zyw229.github.io/main/contents/macro003/image004.png)

-> Since April, BTFP usage change has weak correlation with 10-year yield, a good measure of financial condition tightness.
+> Since April, BTFP usage change has had a somewhat weak correlation with 10-year yield (higher 10-year yield -> tighter financial condition -> more BTFP usage).
 As 10-year yield getting closer to its February levels, BTFP usage should continue to increase in the coming weeks.

 ### How heavily are those facilities used?

-So, quantitatively how much liquidity has these facilities contributed to overall market liquidity?
+Quantitatively, how much liquidity has these facilities contributed to overall market liquidity?
 Here, we look at the individual usage of these facilities since the start of March, since before the time of SVB failure.

 ![Fig3](https://raw.githubusercontent.com/zyw229/zyw229.github.io/main/contents/macro003/image003.png)